Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/05_static_typing.md

     item.amount += amount
 ```

-Another significant advantage of typed GDScript is the new **warning
+Another significant advantage of typed PScript is the new **warning
 system**.
 From version 3.1, Pandemonium gives you warnings about your code as
 you write it: the engine identifies sections of your code that may lead
 to issues at runtime, but lets you decide whether or not you want to